Baebel43/team5capstone/Documentation/Signoffs/Immersion.md

 * Fans will neeed a way to be mounted near the bike
 * Potentially have a base setting that is a consistent rpm for fans when going along the trail, they can decide if the want it to be on an adaptive setting.

+### (NOT SURE WHAT CONSTRAINT TO MAKE THIS)

+The speed from the previously installed speed sensor system will be used as the comparison data to decide on the fans speed.
+The speed data will be taken then converted into a voltage value proportionally.
+This voltage value is the amount that will be sent to the fan at a given time.
+As the fan is driven at different voltages the RPM will either increase or decrease

+What goes here: Approximate range of speed we believe the user will be traveling, proportional conversion to range of voltage values that fall within 0-(rated voltage of fans),

-### Meeting off button constraint
+### Meeting Off Button Constraint

 In the case that the user does not want to make use of the immersion subsystem, an off switch will be included that will allow the user to shut the subsytem off.
+This will be connected to the raspberry pi output to the fans and will block the voltage flow from the pi to the fans until pressed again.

-### Metting maximum rpm constraint
+### Metting Maximum Rpm Constraint

 The average desk fan has an rpm of around 1300-2000 [reference].
 For the immersion subsytstem, the fans need to rotate fast enough for air to reach the user and also have a large enough range to proportionaly adapt to the users speed.
 A maximum rpm constraint of 2500 has been set, this number will allow the fan to have a speed fast enough to immerse the user when virtually traveling at high speeds, but will also not be too loud ad disrupt immersion.